kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 *(Side note: read more about [event.PreventDefault() on MDN](https://developer.mozilla.org/en-US/docs/Web/API/event.preventDefault).
 There's also the similar [event.stopPropagation() on MDN](https://developer.mozilla.org/en-US/docs/Web/API/event.stopPropagation), but that blocks events a little more obtrusively then `event.PreventDefault()`.)*

-<a name="proper-naming-data-attributes"></a>
+<a name="proper-naming-data attributes"></a>
 Proper Naming of Data Attributes (<a href="http://codepen.io/kaidez/pen/WbvEab" target="blank">See the CodePen Demo</a>)
 ---------------------
-Here's one of the quirks of data-attributes...
+Here's one of the quirks of data attributes...

 As just mentioned, `teamInfo.dataset.team` is a direct reference to the `data-team` attribute...that makes sense.
 It's also the same thing with the manager information: `teamInfo.dataset.manager` is a direct reference to the `data-manager` attribute.